 Using the above integral representation, one can prove a certain special value result.
 Before stating that, we make some general remarks.
-If L(s) is an arithmetically defined (or motivic) L-series, it is interesting to study it's value at certain critical points s=m.
+If L(s) is an arithmetically defined (or motivic) L-series, it is interesting to study its value at certain critical points s = m.
 For these critical points, the standard conjectures predict that L(m) is the product of a suitable transcendental number Ω and an algebraic number A(m).
 Moreover, it is expected that the same Ω works for $L{\chi}(m)$ where χ is a Dirichlet character of appropriate parity.
-As a consequence of Theorem B, we get, using a theorem of Garrett [3], the following special value result.
+As a consequence of Theorem B, we get, using standard algebraicity results related to Siegel modular forms and Eisenstein series [4, 7, 17], the following special value result.
 This fits into the framework of the conjectures mentioned above.
 Theorem C. Suppose F, g are as defined above and moreover have totally real algebraic Fourier coefficients.
-Then, assuming l > 6, we have $$(0.0.3) \qquad \frac{L(\frac{l}{2}-1,F\times g)}{\pi^{5l-8}\langle F,F\rangle\langle g,g\rangle}\in\overline{\mathbb{Q}}$$ where $\langle \ \rangle$ denotes the Petersson inner product.
+Then, assuming l > 6, we have (0.0.3) $$\frac{L(\frac{l}{2}-1, F \times g)}{\pi^{5l-8} \langle F, F \rangle \langle g, g \rangle} \in \overline{\mathbb{Q}}$$ where $\langle \rangle$ denotes the Petersson inner product.

-We should note that Theorem C has been previously proved in the basic case M=1,N=1 by Furusawa [2] and (independently) by Bernard Heim [10], who used a different integral representation.
-After this paper was essentially complete, it was brought to the attention of the author that Pitale and Schmidt [18] have independently, and around the same time, evaluated the local Furusawa integral above in the case when π_p is unramified but σ_p is Steinberg.
-This allows them to prove analogues of Theorem B and Theorem C in the case $M=1,N\geq 1$ square-free.
+We should note that Theorem C was previously proved in the basic case M = 1, N = 1 by Furusawa [3] and (independently) by Bernhard Heim [11], who used a different integral representation.
+Subsequently, Böcherer and Heim were able to treat the case of different weights [1].
+After this paper had been essentially completed, it was brought to the attention of the author that Pitale and Schmidt [20] have independently, and around the same time as this paper, evaluated the local Furusawa integral $Z_p(s)$ in the case when π_p is unramified but σ_p is Steinberg.
+This allows them to prove analogues of Theorem B and Theorem C in the case $M = 1, N \geq 1$ square-free.
+They also compute the Archimedean integral for a larger family of Archimedean representations σ{∞} .
+However, all the works mentioned above only consider the case when F is of full level, i.e. M = 1.
 This paper, to our best knowledge, is the first that gives an integral representation or proves any special value result for $L(s, F \times g)$ when M > 1.
-It is of interest to find, in addition, a reciprocity law relating to the above special value, that is, the equivariance of the action of $\operatorname{Aut}(\mathbb{C})$ on the quantity defined in (0.0.3).
+It is of interest to find, in addition, a reciprocity law relating to the above special value, that is, the equivariance of the action of $Aut(\mathbb{C})$ on the quantity defined in (0.0.3).
 Unfortunately, not enough is known about the corresponding action on the Fourier coefficients of our Eisenstein series to resolve this question here.
-In a sequel to this paper [20], we will use a certain pullback formula to get another integral representation for our L-function that involves a well-understood Siegel Eisenstein series on GU(3,3).
-That will enable us to answer the $\operatorname{Aut}(\mathbb{C})$ equivariance and related questions.
+In a sequel to this paper [23], we will use a certain pullback formula to get a modified integral representation for our L-function that involves a well-understood Siegel Eisenstein series on GU(3,3).
+This will enable us to answer the Aut(\mathbb{C}) equivariance and related questions.
 We say a little more about these techniques in the final section of this paper.
-Acknowledgements.
-The ideas and methods employed in this paper draw on various sources and it would be impossible to mention them all.
-However, as already mentioned, the author was influenced by the work of Gross and Kudla [5] on the triple product L-function.
-This paper also owes an obvious debt to the fundamental work of Furusawa [2].
-The author also thanks M. Harris for some helpful suggestions (whose importance will be more apparent in the sequel to this paper), D. Lanphier and A. Pitale for useful discussions and T. Tsankov for proof-reading a part of this paper.
-This work was done while the author was a graduate student at Caltech and represents part of his PhD. dissertation.
-The author thanks his advisor Dinakar Ramakrishnan for guidance, support and many helpful discussions.
+The referee has pointed out that this way of formulating the integral representation in terms of pullbacks from GU(3,3) has been anticipated by the experts.
+The details of some routine calculations have been omitted from this paper for the sake of brevity; the reader who wishes to see them can take a look at the longer version of this paper available online [22].
 Notation.